Mangochi District: Government and administrative divisions

 In the 2009 general election most of these constituencies (except Mangochi Monkey Bay, which has been held by members of the Democratic Progressive Party) have been represented by politicians from the United Democratic Front.
 This trend did not continue though.
 The Mangochi - Nkungulu constituency was represented by UDF member Aisha Adams and UDF's Lilian Patel was the MP for Mangothi East in 2024.
 Others included Francesca Masamba was the DPP member for the East constituency and Victoria Kingstone was the central MP.

+The district is also home to a smart city, the Goshen City.